-Bryant’s accounting program is renowned for educating professionals who play a crucial role in the success of their organizations.
+Bryant’s accounting program, rated No. 3 in the country by College Factual/USA Today, is renowned for educating professionals who play a crucial role in the success of their organizations.
 Our graduates are prepared to excel in this dynamic, challenging field because they possess first-rate communication skills and understand a complete range of business functions.

 The Accounting concentration at Bryant offers you the depth and breadth of a nationally-acclaimed program and the flexibility to address all areas of the accounting profession – from financial reporting to taxation to auditing and more.

 Small classes led by accomplished faculty provide close, personal attention and expert guidance.
 You will tackle complicated auditing cases and detailed financial reports knowing that one-on-one help is always available.

 After graduation, you may choose to pursue the Master of Professional Accountancy (MPAc) in the University’s Graduate School of Business.
 This program was developed by Bryant faculty and the region’s top accounting professionals as a fifth-year accelerated graduate degree option that allows you to finish the 150-hour education prerequisite and sit earlier for the CPA exam.
 Eligible Bryant seniors are allowed to take up to two MPAc courses while completing their undergraduate program.

 As a graduate, you will have the foundation to succeed at top graduate programs in business, accounting, and law.
 You will also be poised to enter a variety of fields, including public accounting, private or nonprofit organizations, internal auditing, and government accounting.
 Accounting graduates often begin their career in national and regional public accounting firms and major corporations.
 Many Bryant graduates receive job offers as early as the summer before their senior year, after completing an internship.